tarsmachine/tarsmachine.github.io/index.md

 - Upload your knowledge base (blogs, personal wiki...) to join the network
-- Browse knowledge base list
+- Browse knowledge base list to clone
 - Search network-driven knowledge without noise and spam